jrdoughty/godot-goap/README.md

 ![Screenshot](./screenshot.png)

 This is the GOAP example implemented for [this video](https://youtu.be/LhnlNKWh7oc).
 If you have any comments and suggestion that video's comments section may be the best place for them.

+John: This is the C# version I made to work more easily along with my C# projects.
+The rest of the Readme is mostly what was part of the project before.
+I'll be making a version that more accurately reflects what I built in Shotcaller: https://github.com/jrdoughty/shotcaller-godot

 This is a personal experiment not tested in high load scenarios.
 The code is fully documented to explain the reasoning behind the implementation.

 You can find a live demo [here](https://viniciusgerevini.github.io/godot-goap).

 The main branch works on Godot 4.
+For GDscript:(https://github.com/viniciusgerevini/godot-goap/tree/74d61fd200b501b49008d196ac2632fdee9452f2).
 For Godot 3, check the [godot_3](https://github.com/viniciusgerevini/godot-goap/tree/godot_3) branch.
 Godot 3 is the version shown in the demo video.

 ## What the example does